Maria Rita Lorenzetti: Biography

 Graduated in philosophy in 1974, she began her political activity in 1975 as a municipal councilor of the PCI.
 He also held the positions of councilor and mayor of the municipality of Foligno.
 She served as MP from 1987 to 2000.

 In 2000 she was elected President of the Umbria region and was re-confirmed in the 2005 regional election.

 In 2000 she was appointed President of Italferr.
 During the period in which she was president of Italferr she was investigated, together with about thirty people, by the Florence Public Prosecutor with the charges of criminal association, abuse of office, corruption and illicit traffic of waste.
 For the alleged crimes, on 16 September 2013 Lorenzetti was placed under house arrest, that was revoked on 30 September after her resignation as President of Italferr.
+She was later acquitted of all charges in 2022.

 On 18 November 2014 Lorenzetti was sentenced to eight months imprisonment (with suspended sentence because uncensored) by the Court of Perugia for the offense of ideological forgery regarding a March 2010 resolution, authorizing some local Umbrian health companies the recruitment of staff; at the same time she announced her intention to appeal the sentence.
 The provision is therefore confirmed first by the Court of Appeal of Perugia on 15 March 2016 and then by the Court of Cassation, which declared it definitive on 28 September 2017.